raziel-razmattaz/hobby-tracker/README.md

 # 🎯 chronoDot | Hobby Tracker

 **chronoDot** is a web app designed to help users monitor and balance their hobbies across various categories, promoting a well-rounded lifestyle.
+While the web app is still missing some polish and features, you can [try it here](https://raziel-razmattaz.github.io/hobby-tracker/).

 ## 🚀 Features